BlackMathIT/Esteemaudit-Metasploit/README.md

 # Esteemaudit-Metasploit

 This is a porting of the infamous Esteemaudit RDP Exploit leaked from Equationgroup (NSA).
-Vulnerable machines are Windows Server 2003 SP1,SP2.
+The vulnerability exploited by this attack is related to Smart Card authentication, used when logging onto the system via the RDP service.
+Systems affected are Windows Server 2003 SP1,SP2 and Windows XP SP0, SP1, SP3.

 Dependencies: